rkterungwa16/terk-react-components/src/components/sidebar/Sidebar.md

 ### Container Margin Adjustment

-When a `containerRef` is provided, the component will automatically adjust the margin of the referenced container element to accommodate the sidebar:
+The component uses `mainContainerRef` to automatically adjust the margin of the main content to accommodate the sidebar:

+- On desktop screens (lg, xl, 2xl breakpoints):
-- When sidebar is open: Container margin is adjusted to the sidebar width
+  - When sidebar is open: Main container margin is adjusted to the sidebar width
-- When sidebar is closed: Container margin is reset to 0
+  - When sidebar is closed: Main container margin is reset to 0
+- On mobile screens (sm, md breakpoints):
+  - Main container margin is always 0, regardless of sidebar state

 ### Click Outside Detection

+The sidebar uses the `useClickOutside` hook to detect clicks on the main container element.
 When a `handleClose` prop is provided, clicking outside the sidebar will trigger this callback, typically used to close the sidebar.

+The `handleClose` function receives the current `isClose` state and should return a callback function that will be executed when clicking outside.

 ## Usage Examples